El Beso (Mon Laferte song)

-"El Beso" is a song by Chilean singer Mon Laferte released originally on September 7, 2018, through Universal Music Group as part of her fifth studio album Norma.
+"El Beso" is a song by Chilean and Mexican singer Mon Laferte released originally on 7 September 2018 through Universal Music Group as part of her fifth studio album Norma.
 The song was written by Laferte, Héctor Lavoe and Willie Colón and produced by Omar Rodríguez-López.
 It was a success in Chile and Mexico, topped the Chile Monitor Latino chart, becoming her first number one and best-ranking song on the chart, and also reached number 6 in Mexico in Monitor Latino chart, becoming her second best-ranking song on that chart, after "Amárrame".

 Background

 "El Beso" is a salsa song mixed with other Latin American rhythms, it was released on September 7, publishing the music video on her VEVO platform.
 On the day of its release, the single debuted in the best-selling iTunes tracks in several Latin American countries, in addition to reaching the number one trend in both Chile and Mexico.

 The recording of "El Beso" was made in a single shot, in the legendary studios of the Capitol Records Building, in Los Angeles, California.
 The production of "El Beso" has been carried out by Omar Rodríguez-López.
 The recording of "El Beso" was reinforced with the participation of a section of 5 metals, two percussions, drums, two guitars, keyboard and bass, in addition to the personal voice of Mon Laferte.

 "El Beso" became the first song of Mon Laferte to reach number one on the radio charts of Mexico and Chile, in addition to becoming his first single to enter the popularity charts of Argentina at number 71.